Matsdj/matsdj-shattered-pixel-dungeon/README.md

 ##Enemies
 Enemies no longer stop dropping loot if you are too high level. (this used to be if you're 2 above max level of enemy) Enemies now always drop 1-Maxlevel gold.
 (Maxlevel being the level after which they will give diminishing amounts of xp) (Rat.maxlvl = 5, Bat.maxlvl = 15)
+Alternate versions of mobs now happen 5 times more often
+	Armored statue happens 1 in 3 from 1 in 10

 Rats have a 20% chance to drop meat
 Crabs have a 40% chance to drop meat
+Snake has a 50% chance to drop a seed
+Gnoll is guarenteed to drop either gold or meat swarm of flies no longer has a hp potion cap of 5 Shamans now have a 10% chance to drop a wand instead of 3%
+	Purple Shamans (20% of shamans) have a 50% chance to drop a wand DM201 has a 50% chance to drop something instead of 12.5% Slimes, Skeletons, Guards, Bats, Shamans, DM200, Warlocks and Golems no longer have decreasing chances to drop something

 ##Crafting/Consumables
 -